MaxAantjes/Data-Analysis-Impact-of-Entrance-Exams-on-Higher-Education-Enrolment-Ecuador/Code_Book.md

 an indication of the percentage of the urban and rural population of interest who are at the time of the survey first year students.
-Finally, the standardised rural proportion is divided by the standardised urban proportion to generate a ratio.
-These steps are followed for each individual survey to generate a time-series of ratios.
+Finally, the standardised rural proportion is divided by the standardised urban proportion to generate a ratio in percentage form.
+These steps are followed for each individual survey to generate a time-series of ratios in percentage form.

-*Interpretation of ratio*: If the calculated ratio equals 1, access to higher education is equal in rural and urban areas.
-If the ratio is lower than 1, access to higher education is lower in rural areas than in urban areas.
-If the ratio is higher than 1, access to higher education is higher in rural areas than in urban areas.
-Furthermore, if the ratio does not equal 1 but approaches 1 over time, the gap in the access to higher education between the two areas decreases.
-Conversely, if the value between the ratio and 1 increases, this gap increases.
+*Interpretation of ratio*: If the calculated ratio equals 100%, access to higher education is equal in rural and urban areas.
+If the ratio is lower than 100%, access to higher education is lower in rural areas than in urban areas.
+If the ratio is higher than 100%, access to higher education is higher in rural areas than in urban areas.
+Furthermore, if the ratio approaches 100% over time, the gap in the access to higher education between the two areas decreases.
+Conversely, if the distance between the ratio values and 100% increases over time, this gap increases.

 *Interpretation of rural/urban classification*: One important specification for the analysis is the classification of survey